MicrosoftDocs/OfficeDocs-SharePoint/migration/migration-assessment-scan-sandbox-solution.md

 - M365-collaboration
 ms.custom:
 ms.assetid: 411c5512-e99c-4010-8a25-113515851cd7
-description: "Learn how to mitigate issues with Sandbox solutions during migration."
+description: "Learn how to mitigate issues with sandbox solutions during migration."
 ---

 # Migration Assessment Scan: Sandbox Solution

-Learn how to mitigate issues with Sandbox solutions during migration.
+Learn how to mitigate issues with sandbox solutions during migration.

 ## Overview

 > [!IMPORTANT]
-> SharePoint does not support Sandbox solutions.
+> SharePoint in Microsoft 365 does not support sandbox solutions.

 SharePoint does not support sandbox solutions.
 As a result, any functionality that is using the sandbox in your current environment will need to be replaced with a supported technology.
 See the Office Dev Center Patterns and Practices site for information on building customizations.